COLLEGE INTERNSHIPS & TRAINEESHIPS IN 2021

 College internships are a valuable introduction to what working life is like.
 As an international student here, a college internship can give you the opportunity to not only test out your career options but also to see if you might stay and work here after your studies.
-If you’re ready to discover Dutch working culture and create a new chapter in your studies, College Life has got you covered with this comprehensive guide to internships.
+If you’re ready to discover the Czech working culture and create a new chapter in your studies, College Life has got you covered with this comprehensive guide to internships.

 What You Should Know

 Types of college internships

-Opportunities for non-students aside, there are essentially three different types of college internships available in the Netherlands: Graduate/thesis internships, traineeships and « afstudeerstage ».
+Opportunities for non-students aside, there are essentially two different types of college internships available in the Czech Republic: Graduate/thesis internships and traineeships.